 Daniel 9 consists of two parts; the prayer by Daniel, and the prophecy which Daniel received even while he was still praying.
-Modern higher criticism propose that the prayer and prophecy do not fit, and the prayer was added later.
+Modern higher criticism proposes that the prayer and prophecy do not fit, and the prayer was added later.
 It is here proposed that the prayer and prophecy form a unit:

 1. God promised, through Jeremiah, to bring Israel back from exile in Babylon after 70 Years.